k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/07_invoking_graphit_files.md

 # Invoking Graphit Files
-Graphit files can be invoked either directly as a Web Service or embedded into a Web Service.
-Note that the Graphit files must first be deployed to the Fabric server.
+Graphit files can be invoked either externally as Web Services or internally from other Fabric implementation components.

+In either options you can transfer Graphit input parameters, while invoking it.
+To learn how to define parameters in Graphit read [here]().

 ## How Do I Invoke Direct Calls?
 1. Go the the **Project Tree** and click **Resources** under **Web Services**.